fjfnaranjo/RogueDM/docs/pages/collaborators/application-design.md

 ### Responsabilities of the stages

-An stage will either do an special hidden task or display some kind of interface to the user.
+A stage will either do a special hidden task or display some kind of interface to the user.

 Unless a special stage is run for a specific purpose, the stages have also two common responsabilities:

 * Reacting to commands from some \ref roguedm::CommandHandlerInterface.
 * Create and update a set of \ref roguedm::GameComponentInterface.

+The stages also return a complex value of type \ref roguedm::StageResponse.

+All the stages and their related code is in the stages folder.

 ## The application "command handlers"